A Deep Learning Framework for Generation and Analysis of Driving Scenario Trajectories: Experimental Results

 \subsection{Processing and Detection of Outliers}

-Finally, we investigate the use of high reconstruction loss in autoencoder to detect anomalies of trajectories.
-Fig. \ref{fig:OutlierDetection} illustrates the trajectories with high reconstruction loss within the studied set of 2000 cut-ins.
-We observe that most of the anomaly detected cut-ins are from decelerated cut-ins, that are a minority group w.r.t. the all $2000$ investigated cut-in set.
-Also, most of the anomalies (around one percent of the whole set with high probability to be outlier) are due to high jumps in the relative longitudinal distance between the ego and the detected surrounding car.
-This, in general, could be due to various reasons: anomalies in sensing reads of the surrounding object, sudden changes of the two drivers at the same time that can cause considerable changes in the measured relative distance, and etc. Note that some jumps in longitudinal/lateral reads, could be due to switching of the detected side of the surrounding cars, detected by the ego car sensor systems.
+Finally, we investigate the use of large reconstruction loss in autoencoder in order to detect anomalies of trajectories.
+Fig. \ref{fig:OutlierDetection} illustrates the trajectories with high reconstruction loss within the studied set of 2000 cut-ins, say by having a threshold for max reconstruction (relative) error, as discussed in the previous section.
+We observe that most of the anomaly detected cut-ins are from decelerated cut-ins, which are a minority group w.r.t. all of the $2000$ investigated cut-ins.
+Also, most of the anomalies (around one percent of the whole set with a high probability to be an outlier) are due to high jumps in the relative longitudinal distance between the ego and the detected surrounding car.
+This, in general, could be due to various reasons: anomalies in sensing reads of the surrounding object, sudden changes of the two drivers at the same time that can cause considerable changes in the measured relative distance, etc. Note that some jumps in longitudinal/lateral reads could be due to switching of the detected side of the surrounding cars, detected by the ego car sensor systems.
 Sensors calculate the relative distance based on the distance of the ego to the mid-point of the closest side of the adjacent cars.
-However, this side could switch when a car passing the ego car that leads to some jumps in the sensor readings.
+However, this side could switch when a car passes the ego car which leads to some jumps in the sensor readings.

 A combination of different reasons could also be the root cause.
-Outlier detection can be a valuable information, even if we could not precisely pinpoint the cause.
-It can be used to improve the quality of the original trajectory dataset, after some more detailed investigation of these anomalies is performed.
+Outlier detection can provide valuable information, even if we cannot precisely pinpoint the cause.
+It can be used to improve the quality of the original trajectory dataset, after some more detailed investigations of these anomalies are performed.